Drivers in the Military in Florida

 If you're a Florida resident in the military, stationed outside of Florida, you'll still need to renew your FL driver's license as the expiration date nears.
 You have several options for renewal:

 - Apply for a renewal online at GoRenew.
 This system is accessible if you received an authorization number with your renewal notice, or if you have your current driver's license number.
-You will not be able to renew your license through GoRenew if the license has been expired for more than a year.
+You may not be able to renew your license through GoRenew if the license has been expired for a certain period of time.
 Please note that a minimal service fee applies for all online transactions through GoRenew.

 Keep your Florida registration up-to-date, even if you're stationed outside the state.
 Apply for registration renewal, using the same procedures listed above for license renewal.

 As an owner or co-owner of the vehicle, you won't be required to keep Florida insurance on it as long as you're out of the state.
 However, you'll need to send in a copy of your military orders or a signed affidavit from your commanding officer, confirming the out-of-state assignment and dates.
 Your registration must have your out-of-state address on it.
 Also include a personal signed affidavit, attesting that your vehicle will not be driven within Florida.

 Military personnel stationed in Florida, who maintain their legal residences elsewhere, are not required to register their vehicles in Florida.
 To drive the vehicles within Florida, however, out-of-state registrations must be kept current.

 - Military Personnel and Dependents Affidavit and Driver License Extension Application

 - Form for military members, spouses, and dependents to request an extension on driver's license renewal from the FL DHSMV.